 Installing the CircleCI local CLI

 The CircleCI command line interface (CLI) brings CircleCI’s advanced and powerful tools to your terminal.
-The CLI is supported on cloud and server v3.x+ installations.
-If you are using server v2.x, please see the legacy CLI installation section.

 Some of the things you can do with the CLI include: